Photographer, printmaker, artist, freethinker

-Born in England to a Palestinian father and an English mother, I spent much of my life moving between different countries in Europe and the Middle East.
-This gave me an appreciation and an understanding of different peoples and cultures, which I feel is reflected in how I view and relate to this diverse world.
+Born in England to a Palestinian father and an English mother, I lived and worked in various countries in Europe and the Middle East.
+This gave me an appreciation of different peoples and cultures, which informed my relationship with the world.

 My craft in photography and printmaking was shaped over 25 years through commercial work in advertising and design in London, Stockholm and Dubai, and through personal work on various artistic projects.